atlanswer/AntCal/apps/figure/src/pages/docs.md

 ## Radiation Pattern Analysis

-Simulate radiation pattern based on electric or magnetic sources.
+Analyze radiation pattern based on electric or magnetic sources.

 **Limitations**

-- Normalization is performed per plane.
-Gliches could emgerge if the values are too small
 - Amplitudes are not normalized and have no relation with the actual gain.
 Should be fixed soon<sup>TM</sup>
-- Electric fields are sampled with limited resolution of 1°
+- If the normalization is performed per plane.
+Glitches could emerge if the values are too small
+- Computation is not optimized.
+If the resolution is high, the update could be slow

 **TODOs**

 - [x] &nbsp;Legend
 - [x] &nbsp;Per plane or global normalization
 - [x] &nbsp;Split theta and phi components or view total
+- [ ] &nbsp;Ticks on the figure
-- [ ] &nbsp;Stats for the pattern, e.g., max gain, HPBW
+- [ ] &nbsp;Stats for the pattern, e.g., max gain direction, HPBW
+- [ ] &nbsp;UI update
 - [ ] &nbsp;Rectangular figure
 - [ ] &nbsp;UI for creating arrays
+- [ ] &nbsp;Source placement visualization
 - [ ] &nbsp;3D spherical pattern

 ### Vector Potentials